-Sar Pass Trek is one of the most popular treks in the months of April , May, and June, you can do it while you’re in Kasol or Parvati valley.
+Sar Pass Trek is one of the most popular treks in the months of May and June, and you can do it while you’re in Kasol or Parvati valley.
 So, if you are planning to visit Kasol anytime soon then you might want to take a look at Sar Pass Trek as well.

 The Sar Pass Trek starts from the Grahan village, which is surrounded by beautiful Rhododendrons trees.